How to Read Course Descriptions

 MGT 4460 Strategic Management: 3 semester hours.

 A capstone course which integrates the functional areas of business designed to provide insight into how business decisions are made.
-PREREQ: Senior standing and CIS 3301, FIN 3315, MGT 3312, MGT 3329 and MKTG 2225.
+PREREQ: Senior standing and INFO 3301, FIN 3315, MGT 3312, MGT 3329 and MKTG 2225.
 F, S

 MGT 4461 Business Law: 3 semester hours.